 \begin{theorem} For the full-adoption feedback model,

-The same result holds for the myopic feedback model. \end{theorem} In Sect.~\ref{sect:inf_gap_tight}, we show by providing examples that the greedy adaptive policy in the worst case will only achieves $(1-1/e+\varepsilon)$-approximation of the expected number of infected vertices given by the non-adaptive greedy algorithm, for both \ICM and \LTM.
+The same result holds for the myopic feedback model. \end{theorem} In Section~\ref{sect:inf_gap_tight}, we show by providing examples that the greedy adaptive policy in the worst case will only achieve $(1-1/e+\varepsilon)$-approximation of the expected number of infected vertices given by the non-adaptive greedy algorithm, for both \ICM and \LTM.

-In Sect.~\ref{sect:inf_lower_bound}, we shows that the greedy adaptive policy has performance at least $(1-1/e)$ of the performance of the non-adaptive optimal seeds (Theorem~\ref{thm:lowerbound}).
+In Section~\ref{sect:inf_lower_bound}, we show that the greedy adaptive policy has performance at least $(1-1/e)$ of the performance of the non-adaptive optimal seeds (Theorem~\ref{thm:lowerbound}).
 Theorem~\ref{thm:lowerbound} provides a lower bound on the greedy adaptivity gap for the triggering model and is also interesting on its own.
-At the end of Sect.~\ref{sect:inf_lower_bound}, we prove Theorem~\ref{thm:inf_gap} by putting the results from Sect.~\ref{sect:inf_gap_tight} and Sect.~\ref{sect:inf_lower_bound} together.
+At the end of Section~\ref{sect:inf_lower_bound}, we prove Theorem~\ref{thm:inf_gap} by putting the results from Section~\ref{sect:inf_gap_tight} and Section~\ref{sect:inf_lower_bound} together.